Linear Circuit Analysis

 Nodal Analysis

-Nodal analysis is a method based Kirchhoff's current law that can be used to compute the potentials in a circuit.
+Nodal analysis is a method based on Kirchhoff's current law that can be used to compute the potentials in a circuit.
 The technique is based on the fact that, if a circuit has $n+1$ nodes (including the ground node), the $n$ potentials (excluding the potential of the ground node, which is assumed to be $0$) can be found by solving a system of $n$ independent equations that can be obtained by applying KCL, in which the current going through each branch is computed based on the current-voltage characteristic of the element on that branch.
 If the circuit contains $m$ voltage sources (notice that in the case of voltage sources, the current vs. voltage is a multivalued function), $m$ equations will be the voltage constrained equations of each voltage source as described below.

 Algorithm